david8862/tf-keras-stacked-hourglass-keypoint-detection/README.md

             }
             ```
             Put the annotation file to `data/<dataset_name>` and rename to "annotations.json"

+            **NOTE**: for `objpos` annotation, you can use average of the valid keypoints coordinate, or center of the bbox if you have bbox info

         * Create keypoint config file: classes name file, match point file

             * Classes name file format could refer to  [coco_classes.txt](https://github.com/david8862/tf-keras-stacked-hourglass-keypoint-detection/blob/master/configs/coco_classes.txt).
 Keypoint order should be aligned with "joint_self" field in annotation json file